 It's the capital that appears in the article of incorporation of the company.
 Law in Panama requires such capital to be a minimum of US $ 10,000.00.
 This capital should not be fully paid or released.

 In some cases, the stock capital may also represent a portion of capital that a company will receive in the future for existing shares for cash.
 The stock capital is divided into equal shares with values that can then be distributed among shareholders, who can be owners of the company (if common shares) or simply investors of it (if preferred shares).

 The shares do not have a minimum set value.
 A company in Panama may, therefore, set the price of shares at any monetary value.
 The shares, however, have a fixed nominal value, depending on the type of share that's issued.

 When you establish a company in Panama, you can decide how many shares will be issued from stock capital.
 Just make sure that the value of each of them sums up the total of the shares included in the total stock capital.

 Companies in Panama establish their stock capital in the article of incorporation, which is registered in the Panamanian Public Registry.
 The authorized stockholders' equity is simply the maximum amount of the stock capital that the company may issue.

 The company establishes its authorized stockholders' equity, indicating the number of shares in the article of incorporation.
 However, corporations in Panama can change their authorized stockholders' equity at any time either by increasing the stock capital or by issuing more shares that the ones that are already established.
-This provides corporations with the flexibility of changing parameters basing on the changing needs and realities of their business.
+This provides entities with the flexibility of changing parameters basing on the changing needs and realities of their business.

-Issue and allocation of shares of Offshore Companies
+Issue and allocation of shares of a Panama Company

 Two types of shares may be issued in Panama: registered and bearer shares.
 Both can be issued as common shares or as preferred shares as well.